 Place notation

-In practice there are many different ways that methods can be written down.
-Most frequently they are represented visually as a blue line diagram, which can aid in memorisation.
-Some methods can be learned according to a rule such as "first, treble-bob, last, near, full, far..." which expresses the blue line concisely as a short phrase.
+There are many different ways that change ringing methods can be written down.
+Most often they are represented visually as a blue line diagram, which can aid in memorisation.
+Some methods can be learned according to a rule such as "first, treble-bob, last, near, full, far..." which expresses the blue line as a short phrase.

-However, in order to refer to a specific method uniquely, it is necessary to have a compact way of expressing what exactly every bell does while ringing it.
+However, in order to refer to a specific method uniquely, we need a (compact) way of expressing what exactly every bell does while ringing it.
 Place notation is a tool invented in order to do just that.

 The basic concept